nikkhil160/nikhil/cma5nwjbr001809l746ec9dur.md

 ### Does ChatGPT support Shopify product feeds?

-**Not yet** - but they’re working on it.
+**Yes, ChatGPT supports Shopify Product feeds**

-Right now, there’s no way to submit a feed (like a product XML or Google Merchant feed) directly to OpenAI.
-Instead, ChatGPT relies on what’s already publicly available on the web, using OAI-SearchBot to discover and index content.
+ChatGPT asks you to submit a feed (like a product XML or Google Merchant feed) directly to OpenAI and it relies on what’s already publicly available on the web, using OAI-SearchBot to discover and index content.

 That’s why having well-structured product pages and an open `robots.txt` is crucial.